eyeszack/genie/README.md

 # geenee
-geenee is a simple, flexible, zero dependency module for building CLIs with Go.
+Geenee is a simple, flexible, module for building CLIs in Go using only the standard library.

 ## Getting Started